 However, the free service is both highly informative and extremely easy to use.
 Conflicting statements aside, we believe that Personal Capital is best suited for well-heeled investors, while it remains an ideal platform for investors who are looking for a free service that can easily sync all financial accounts in one location.

 Personal Capital offers a comprehensive list of free tools – namely budgeting, retirement planner and 401(k) fee analyzer – and the ability to sync all your financial accounts.

-The free service is brilliant, but we feel that the service will perform best for investors with a more modest $25,000 account balance.
+The free service is brilliant, but we feel that the service will perform best for investors with a more hefty $25,000 account balance.

 Personal Capital is unique, no question about that.
-The annual fees are quite high (even higher than what Vanguard Personal Advisor charges for the same level of investment) compared to other Robo Advisors in the market, but you get top notch services (and a personal human advisor) for the price.
+The annual fees are quite high compared to other Robo Advisors on the market, but you get top notch services (and a personal human advisor) for the price.